binerogroup/documentation/_sources/guides/kubernetes-on-openstack-using-rke.rst.txt

 - ``sudo usermod -aG docker $USER``

-After re-logging into the instances, that is closing the ssh session and opening it again (to enable the environment), you should now be able to run ``docker ps`` which would tell you that docker was installed.
+After re-logging into the instances, that is closing the SSH session and opening it again (to enable the environment), you should now be able to run ``docker ps`` which should work you've installed Docker.

 Configure the OpenStack plugin
 ------------------------------